mysociety/jkan/_datasets/everypolitician-saint-lucia-assembly.md

 ---
 schema: default
-title: Politician Data: Saint Lucia — House of Assembly
+title: 'Politician Data: Saint Lucia — House of Assembly'
 organization: EveryPolitician
 notes: Data on the people within the House of Assembly legislature of Saint Lucia.
 resources: